hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 This course material was written with the version <i>v8.10.0</i> of Node.js.
 Please make sure that your version of Node is at least as new the version used in the material (you can check the version by running _node -v_ in the command line).

 <!-- Kuten [osassa 1](/osa1/javascriptia) todettiin, selaimet eivät vielä osaa uusimpia Javascriptin ominaisuuksia ja siksi selainpuolen koodi täytyy kääntää eli <i>transpiloida</i> esim [babel](https://babeljs.io/):illa.
 Backendissa tilanne on kuitenkin toinen, uusin Node hallitsee riittävissä määrin myös Javascriptin uusia versioita, joten suoritamme Nodella suoraan kirjoittamaamme koodia ilman transpilointivaihetta. -->
-As mentioned in [part 1](/osa1/javascriptia), browsers don't yet support the newest features of JavaScript and that is why the code running in the browser must be <i>transpiled</i> with e.g. [babel](https://babeljs.io/).
+As mentioned in [part 1](/osa1/javascriptia), browsers don't yet support the newest features of JavaScript, and that is why the code running in the browser must be <i>transpiled</i> with e.g. [babel](https://babeljs.io/).
 The situation with JavaScript running in the backend is different.
 The newest version of Node supports a large majority of the latest features of JavaScript, so we can use the latest features without having to transpile our code.

 <!-- Tavoitteenamme on tehdä [osan 2](/osa2) muistiinpanosovellukseen sopiva backend.
 Aloitetaan kuitenkin ensin perusteiden läpikäyminen toteuttamalla perinteinen "hello world"-sovellus. -->
 Our goal is to implement a backend that will work with the notes application from [part 2](/osa2).
 However, let's start with the basics by implementing a classic "hello world" application.